ScrawnyGrandpa/Final_Project_Fullstack/README.md

 A **Registered** user may do the following:

 - View all available Bosses & Dungeons.
-- Access all available Bosses & Dungeons via the User Menu.
 - Add and Remove Bosses & Dungeons to Favorites.
 - Edit own user profile.

 An **Admin** user may do the following:

 - View all available Bosses & Dungeons.
-- Access all available Bosses & Dungeons via the User Menu.
 - Add and Remove Bosses & Dungeons to Favorites.
 - Edit own user profile.
-- Create, Delete and Edit all Bosss & Dungeons.
+- Create, Delete and Edit all Bosses & Dungeons.
 - Create, Delete and Edit all Boss Strategy-Guides.
 - Have access to the CRM panel (Admin Portal) which grants quick access to all of the above.
+- Have access to the Admin Tutorial via a "How to use this page?" button in the CRM area.